memgraph/docs/memgraph_versioned_docs/version-2.4.2/how-to-guides/networkx.md

 Since Memgraph is integrated with NetworkX, you can import NetworkX library inside your Python code and start coding.
 In this guide, we will create a new query module which utilizes the NetworkX library with the help of Memgraph Lab.

-First, we need to have a running Memgraph instance.
-The easiest way to do that is by using the Memgraph Docker image.
-To get the visual user interface Memgraph Lab along with it, use the Memgraph Platform Docker image.
-Here is the command:
+### 1. Connect to Memgraph

+To be able to try out this example on your own, you need a running Memgraph instance.
+Run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab, a visual interface.
+To run the image, open a command-line interpreter and run the following Docker command:

 ```
 docker run -it -p 7687:7687 -p 7444:7444 -p 3000:3000 memgraph/memgraph-platform:latest
 ```

+[Connect to Memgraph](/docs/memgraph-lab/connect-to-memgraph#connecting-to-memgraph) via Memgraph Lab which is running at `localhost:3000`.

 Check out the [installation guide](/docs/memgraph/installation) for other installation options.

-Memgraph Lab is available at `localhost:3000`.
+If you wish to avoid the installation, you can also use [Memgraph Cloud](/docs/memgraph-cloud/).

+### 2. Load the dataset

 First, load a dataset in the **Datasets** section by searching and loading the Karate club friendship network dataset.

 <img src={require('../data/how-to-guides/nxalg-how-to-5.png').default} className={"imgBorder"}/>

+### 3. Implement a custom query module

 Once the dataset is loaded, go to the **Query modules** section.
 The goal is to create a community detection algorithm that can partition a network into multiple communities with the help of the NetworkX library.
 Click on the **New Module** and type in the module name, e.g., `communities`.